Krystropolis/form-generator/README.md

 Supports input types **tel** and **text**.

 *Potential Improvements*
 - Update the telephone pattern to allow more leniency and better user experience.
 Could implement a different regex or validate manually.
+Manual validation would be best, especially if the number is not US-based.

 ### DateField
 Supports input type **date**